The Story of

 I'm a paragraph.
 Click here to add your own text and edit me.
 Let your users get to know you.

 REDEEMED is a grassroots, faith-based nonprofit.
-We are committed to improving environmental health and providing safety, food, housing, and job training to the community.
-This endeavor began by developing co-operative gardens, a farmer’s market, and fruit orchards right where we live.
+We are committed to improving environmental health and providing sustainable eternities, a safe place to live and work providing food, housing, clothes and job training also Court ordered community service This endeavor began by building co-operative gardens, community gardens a farmer’s market, fruit orchards open to the public right where we live.
 They have been built inside adopted parks and on abandoned lots to replace drug infested and abandoned properties.
 The outreach introduces agribusiness and entrepreneurship to residents to HELP create generational wealth to sustain their own lives!

 Evangelist Sister DeBorah Williams,